Tooji: Career

 Tooji Keshtkar was born in Shiraz, Iran, and moved to Norway when he was one year old.
+His mother is author and political commentator Lily Bandehy.
 At the age of 16, he started modelling.
 Afterwards, he started working on MTV Norway where he presented "Super Saturday" and "Tooji's Top 10".

 He was also educated as a social worker and has worked in asylum reception centres.
-He now works as a child protection consultant in the department of after-care.

-He won Melodi Grand Prix 2012 and was given the opportunity to represent Norway in the Eurovision Song Contest 2012 in Baku, Azerbaijan with his entry "Stay" which qualified from the second semi-final and went on to place 26th (last) in the final, scoring 7 points.
+He won Melodi Grand Prix 2012 and was given the opportunity to represent Norway in the Eurovision Song Contest 2012 in Baku, Azerbaijan with his entry "Stay."

-On 10 March 2012, he presented the international jury votes on behalf of Norway at the finals of Melodifestivalen 2012, the Swedish preselection.
-On 18 May 2013 he presented the Norwegian votes for the Eurovision Song Contest 2013 held in Malmö, Sweden.

-Since 2012, Tooji presents, with Margrethe Røed, the Melodi Grand Prix Junior in Norway.
+From 2012 to 2022, Tooji presented, with Margrethe Røed, the Melodi Grand Prix Junior in Norway.
 In 2013, he released a single entitled "Rebels".
-Tooji himself describes ‘Rebels’ as “dramatic pop-dance, with new organic elements blended in with hard electronica“.
+Tooji himself describes ‘Rebels’ as "dramatic pop-dance, with new organic elements blended in with hard electronica".

-He moved to Stockholm to advance his sound.
-With the release of the song "Packin' Guns".
-He combines electronic elements with urban heavy and organic sound.
-Tooji uses irony to contrasts with a dark and heavy beat.
-With his education and background as a social worker, his songs often express a political and social message.
+He moved to Stockholm prior to the release of the song "Packin' Guns".
+His songs often express a political and social message.
 Tooji's single "Cocktail" deals with the gender roles in today's society.
 The music video starts with a quotation from Gloria Steinem: "We've begun to raise daughters more like sons... but few have the courage to raise our sons more like our daughters".
 After coming out, he released his The Father project.
 Tooji's single and EP Father emanating from the project is about sexual relationships in the church and the hypocrisy in the public positions of the church.
 The music video for his following single "Say Yeah" tackles homophobic hate crimes.